 At All-Star Music, we spotted guests showing off their Halloween spirit with this fun window display.

-You should stop by Cherry Tree Lane!
+Did you stop by Cherry Tree Lane?

 The Dress Shop at Cherry Tree Lane

 The Dress Shop was a collection of nostalgic Disney designs for adults.
 Perfectly created for grown-ups, dresses and accessories featured designs from popular Disney attractions.